 First create a conda environment and activate it, this environment is named ips.
-You can use any version of python $\geq$ 3.6 conda create -n ips python=3.9 conda activate ips
+You can use any version of python $\geq$ 3.6 conda create -n ips python=3.9 conda activate ips python -m pip install ipsframework

 Next install IPS into this environment in the same way as above. e.g.